Eilis9/PfDA_Project1/README.md

 The analysis for the project is in met_athenry.ipynb.
 All commentary and references are given in this Jupyter Notebook.

 How to run:
-The Jupyter Notebook (met_athenry.ipynb) should be downloaded along with the /img and /data folder and run locally.
+The Jupyter Notebook (met_athenry.ipynb) should be downloaded along with the /img and /data folder and run locally in Jupyter notebook version 6.5.2.
  - - -